Easy Green Peppercorn Sauce Without Cream Recipe

 How to Make a Peppercorn Sauce Without Cream

-The first step to this vegan peppercorn sauce without milk or cream is to make our cream substitute.
+The first step is to make our cream substitute.
 And for this, I make a cashew cream in the blender – and it works shockingly well!

 Ingredients for this peppercorn sauce recipe